 3. EEPROM (Electrically Erasable Programmable ROM)

-The working of the EEPROM is almost like the flash memory.
+EEPROM works almost like flash memory.
 The floating gate is utilized to store bits of data in the form of 0s and 1s.
 EEPROM is written or programmed using a high voltage at the gate of the transistor.
 This process stores the charge by tunneling it through the insulating layer and then keeping it inside the floating gate even with no power input.

 Because of these benefits of the EEPROM, it is widely utilized in applications where frequent data re-programming is required.
 EEPROM is the most used ROM technology in computers, printers, embedded systems, smartphones, and many other places.